IIIF/cookbook-recipes/recipe/0040-image-rotation-service/index.md

 By using CSS, you may specify arbitrary rotation figures as well as incorporate additional styling values.

 Using CSS to alter resource presentation styles is not specified in the [IIIF Presentation 3.0 API](https://iiif.io/api/presentation/3.0/).
 This section is provided as a convenient but light explanation of this approach, but for a more detailed look at styles in Web Annotations, see [the W3C Web Annotation Data Model's Styles section](https://www.w3.org/TR/annotation-model/#styles).

+### Rotation and Annotations

+Resources in IIIF should be described using their authentic metadata, including their dimensions.
+Canvases should be dimensioned using your desired outcome.
+For an unrotated resource to be painted in its entirety on a Canvas, these dimensions should be identical.
+With a rotated resource (absent other manipulations), the dimensions will will be flipped.
+The `height` of the Canvas will be the `width` of the resource and likewise for the Canvas `width` and resource `height`.
+Annotations, therefore, will be at the desired coordinates only if these differences are kept in mind.
+If your annotations target a Canvas containing a rotated resource, ensure that these annotations work in the coordinate space of that Canvas rather than the resource's original coordinate space.

 ## Restrictions